Journal d'un bourgeois de Paris: Subject matter

 The text, whose title dates from the 17th century, is a chronicle of the reigns of Charles VI and Charles VII.
 It is presented in the form of short sections, each relating to particular events over a period extending from 1405 to 1449.
 The author's account is strictly personal — he describes what he saw and heard.
 He had pretensions "neither to artistic merit (despite his occasional metaphors and flights into allegory) nor to historical accuracy and objectivity."

 The book covers the political and religious events that animated Paris during the first half of the fifteenth century.
 Notably, it contains valuable information on the Armagnac–Burgundian Civil War, the siege of Meaux by Henry V of England and the economic consequences of the war against the English and the trial of Joan of Arc.
-Finally, it provides a wealth of information on daily life at the time, including: food and wine prices, religious processions, weather, deaths from epidemics, the level of the Seine, attacks by wolves in the city, and the suffering caused by the numerous domestic and international armed conflicts.The text of the Journal shows clearly that, for many years, the author was a fierce partisan of the Burgundy faction in the Armagnac-Burgundian civil war, the conflict that dominated most aspects of life in Paris and France more generally.
-The war pitted two branches of the French royal family against one another – the House of Orléans (Armagnac faction) and the House of Burgundy(Burgundian faction) from 1407 to 1435.
+Finally, it provides a wealth of information on daily life at the time, including: food and wine prices, religious processions, weather, deaths from epidemics, the level of the Seine, attacks by wolves in the city, and the suffering caused by the numerous domestic and international armed conflicts.The text of the Journal shows clearly that, for many years, the author was a fierce partisan of the Burgundy faction in the Armagnac-Burgundian civil war, the conflict that dominated most aspects of life in Paris and in France more generally.
+The war pitted two branches of the French royal family against one another – the House of Orléans (Armagnac faction) and the House of Burgundy (Burgundian faction) from 1407 to 1435.
 This civil war is closely linked to the Hundred Years’ War because the Burgundians formed an alliance with the English.
 The author's pro-Burgundian views were aligned with those of Paris's commoners and with the academics at the University, who hoped that the Burgundians would be able to rein in the excesses of the French monarchy, including in fiscal and monetary matters.
-By 1423, however, he becomes disillusioned with the Burgundians and their English allies (noting, for example, that they caused nearly as much suffering in the countryside as the Armagnacs) and, by the end of the Journal, he ends up accepting Charles VII as the French king.
+By 1423, however, he becomes disillusioned with the Burgundians and their English allies (noting, for example, that they caused nearly as much suffering in the countryside as the Armagnacs) and, by the end of the Journal, he accepts the legitimacy of Charles VII as the French king.